mark-hahn/emStructObj/README.md

 Status
 ------
 This is a work in progress.
+There are no real docs yet.
+Also the code in this repo is unfinished and will not work.
 It should be ready to use by Mar 5, 2014.
-There are no real docs yet.

 Features
 --------